Info

 Graphic design by Guus Kaandorp

-Shortlisted for the Kassel Dummy Award '22
+Second price at the Kassel Dummy Award '22

 24cm x 32,5cm